Justin Herbert Player Prop Bets for NFL Week 14 | Los Angeles vs. New York 12/12/2021

 Season Stats

-- He has added 249 rushing yards on 44 carries (plus two touchdowns), averaging 20.8 yards per game.
+- He also adds 249 rushing yards (20.8 ypg) on 44 carries while scoring two touchdowns on the ground.

-- The Chargers have called a pass in 63.7% of their plays from scrimmage this year while staying on the ground 36.3% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Chargers have run 63.7% passing plays and 36.3% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Herbert has thrown 65 passes in the red zone this season, 52.0% of his team's red zone plays.